SavageTiger/jb-soundboard/README.md

 Description
 =========
-jb-soundboard is a application designed to play sound clips from preconfigured XML files (soundboards).
+jb-soundboard is an application designed to play sound clips from preconfigured XML or JSON files (soundboards).

 Features
 =========
-- Create multiple soundboard configurations
+- Create multiple soundboard configurations in XML or JSON
 - 20 clips per soundboard configurable
 - Play and stop clips using Hotkeys (also without focus on the application)
 - Supports all the multimedia types that gStreamer is capable of playing